danielml-mx/pinentry-dmenu/readme.md

 ## Usage

-Firstly, you will need a dmenu build with the [password](https://tools.suckless.org/dmenu/patches/password/) patch applied, otherwise dmenu will not show up when used as the pinentry program.

-Then, to use dmenu as the pinentry program for GnuPG, configure `~/.gnupg/gpg-agent.conf` to use the full path of the `pinentry-dmenu` script:
+To use dmenu as the pinentry program for GnuPG, configure `~/.gnupg/gpg-agent.conf` to use the full path of the `pinentry-dmenu` script:

 ```
-pinentry-program /usr/bin/pinentry-dmenu
+pinentry-program /usr/local/bin/pinentry-dmenu (or whatever other path you chose)
 ```

 The full path will depend on the `PREFIX` used in `config.mk`.
-The above example would apply to users who installed the AUR package, but by installing it with `make` with the default `PREFIX` installs it to `/usr/local/bin/pinentry-dmenu`.